GISBlox/mcp-prompt-pack/README.md

 4. In Copilot Chat, open Add → Prompts → MCP Prompts.
 You’ll see all shared prompts listed.

-## Contents
+## 📖 Contents

 - `Postal codes`: Common ways to work with Dutch postal codes.
-- `Geometry conversion`: Converts WKT to GeoJSON formats.
+- `Geometry conversion`: Converts GeoJSON to WKT or WKB and vice versa.
 - `Coordinate projection`: Used for coordinate projection tasks.